ISS backs hedge fund's nominees to Hess board

 Hess said its strategy to become a pure-play exploration and production company has been embraced by shareholders and independent Wall Street analysts and its nominees are better positioned to execute on that plan.

-Hess shares were up 1.6 percent at $73.40 in midday trading on the New York Stock Exchange.
+Shares of Hess rose 1.6 percent to $73.37 in early trading on the New York Stock Exchange.

 Reporting by Michael Erman in New York and Swetha Gopinath in Bangalore; Editing by Sreejiraj Eluvangal and John Wallace